-Step 2: Write some test methods
+Step 2: Write a test method

 Let's create some tests by defining some methods in the class MyExample-SetTest.
 Each method represents one test.
 The names of the methods should start with the string 'test' so that SUnit collects them into test suites.
 Test methods take no arguments.